imba-tjd/qrsend/README.md

 ## TODO

-* In order to fix high resources consumption when resuming from large files, I ignored `end_byte` and let the client to guarantee not to excessive read.
+* In order to fix high resources consumption when resuming from large files, ~~I ignored `end_byte` and let the client to guarantee not to excessive read.
 I have tested that curl and FF works.
 I tried to use `source.truncate()` but it turns out an `io.UnsupportedOperation`.
-A better way needs to be find in the future.
+A better way needs to be find in the future.~~ I have found that `wfile._sock.sendfile()` is the perfect solution, except `_sock` isn't public